-Join Brad Batesole for an in-depth discussion in this video Create and name a conversion, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Create and name a conversion, part of LinkedIn Sponsored Content.

 - [Narrator] Once you set up your insight tag, it's time to create and name a conversion.
 To do this, you'll select Tools from the upper right-hand corner and select Conversion Tracking from the drop down menu that appears.
 Next, I'll choose Create New Conversion from the left-hand side.
 LinkedIn is going to provide is a form that we can walk through in order to set up this conversion event.
 First, we want to give our conversion a clear descriptive name.
 This is internal, and only you are going to be able to see the name.
 It's helpful to name this exactly what's going to be happening for that conversion event.